cauwt/articles/indicator_matrix_en.md

 The T3 indicators are subdivision of T2s to locate the problems detected in T2 indicators.
 Usually they are the most used indicators in business processes.
 Since the functional departments have different targets, the focused indicators differ.
 Generally speaking, the T3 indicators can be used to guide the business work of the front line operators and analysts.
 The values of the indicators focus more on process and can help the front line staff take corresponding actions.

-Example: the classification of indicator of deal ratio
+Example: the classification of indicator of deal rate
 ![](img/im_02_en.png)